 3) Contact Information on your Website

-It is an absolute sin to have a website with no contact information on, even if it is a small business or a local store.
+It is an absolute sin to have a website with no contact information on it, even if it is a small business or a local store.
 Displaying contact info is important as it makes one easily discoverable, just like location-based keywords do.

 A good idea is to put all relevant info and contact info in the footer, so it shows up on every page.